China gives Microsoft 20 days to provide explanation in anti-trust probe

 Complaints about verification codes potentially violating anti-monopoly laws are Kafka-esque, said Duncan Clark, chairman of Beijing-based tech consultancy BDA.

 "It's hard to make sense of and hard to see how Microsoft can appease," said Clark.
-"How does an anti-piracy measure constitute monopolistic behaviour if other suppliers can also use the same technique?"
+"How does an anti-piracy measure constitute monopolistic behavior if other suppliers can also use the same technique?"

 SAIC also repeated that it suspected the company has not fully disclosed issues relating to the compatibility of the software and the operating system.